-This commitment is relevant to OGP values in terms of access to information and civic participation.
-By strictly adhering to EITI standards, the extractive sector must report on their operations in a more systematic manner.
+This commitment is relevant to all four OGP values.
+In regard to access to information, the extractive sector must report on their operations in a more systematic manner in order to comply with EITI standards.
 Through systematic and regular disclosure, civil society can monitor mining operations, while affected communities can track and secure access to information, which can be used to demand accountability from regulatory agencies for any environmental or social wrongdoings.
+Further enhancements integration of the websites, in particular the addition of a portal for stakeholders to raise concerns and for the government to publish action taken in response to such concerns make this commitment relevant to the values of public accountability as well as technology and innovation for transparency and accountability.

 This commitment has a moderate potential impact.
 Several milestones are a continuation of ongoing resource governance reforms in the Philippines.
-At the time of writing in 2021, the PH-EITI website EDGE provided centralized extractive economic, environmental, operational, payment, and social data (Milestone 1).
-PH-EITI also already undertakes community-based training on natural resource governance (Milestone 5).
-Similarly, some non-fiscal data on social and environmental payments are available online.
-According to Dr. Glenn Pajares, Chair of Sectoral Transparency Alliance on Natural Resource Governance in Cebu (STANCe), the scope of fiscal and non-fiscal reports has expanded over recent years to cover close to 90% of extractive data.
+At the time of writing in 2021, the PH-EITI website provided centralized extractive economic, environmental, operational, payment, and social data through the Extractives Data Generator (EDGe) (Milestone I).8 PH-EITI also already undertakes community-based training on natural resource governance (Milestone 5).9 Similarly, some non-fiscal data on social and environmental payments are available online.
+10 According to Dr. Glenn Pajares, Chair of Sectoral Transparency Alliance on Natural Resource Governance in Cebu (STANCe), the scope of fiscal and non-fiscal reports has expanded over recent years to cover close to 90% of extractive data.
 However, some notable companies continue to resist disclosure.

-The remaining milestones represent new steps toward extractive sector transparency.
-A public register of beneficial owners (Milestone 2) could integrate extractive sector beneficial ownership information, contracts, and extractives information into a publicly available portal for the first time.
+11 ownership information, contracts, and extractives information into a publicly available portal for the first time.
 This milestone builds on SEC Memorandum Circular Number 15, which established the requirement for SEC-registered corporations to disclose beneficial ownership information in 2019.
 According to PH-EITI, progress on disclosure of beneficial ownership information could decrease tax evasion and money laundering within the extractives sector.